 The wishing column can be found northwest of the building with a hole in the middle covered by bronze plates.
 According to legend, it is said to be moist when touched and has supernatural powers to cure many illnesses.

 Obelisk of Theodosius

 The palace was originally used as a bay for the anchorage of the Ottoman fleet.
-The 31st Sultan, Abdulmecid I ordered to built the palace to replace the Topkapi Palace due to the lack of contemporary style, luxury and comfort compared to other palaces of European monarchs.
+The 31st Sultan, Abdulmecid I build the palace to replace the Topkapi Palace due to the lack of contemporary style, luxury, and comfort compared to other palaces of European monarchs.

-The Grand Bazaar
+Wander around Grand Bazaar

 The Grand Bazaar is one of the largest and oldest covered markets in the world that dates back to the Ottoman Empire in the 15th century.
 It consists of 61 covered streets and over 4,000 shops that sells a variety of spices, food, Turkish coffee, leather goods, leather and casual clothes, souvenirs, textiles, carpets, second-handed books, furniture, and jewelry.